Chicago Police Misconduct Records – Important Update

 Chicago Defender Staff Writer

-In a dizzying display of back and forth, here are the latest development in the Fraternal Order of Police (FOP) v.
+In a dizzying display of back and forth, here is the latest development in the Fraternal Order of Police (FOP) v.
 City of Chicago and the Policemen’s Benevolent & Protective Association of Illinois (PBPA) v.
-City of Chicago lawsuits.
+City of Chicago.
 The two unions; one representing rank and file – FOP, the other, upper management – PBPA, have both sued the city independently of each other alleging a breach of contract.

 He furthers “Accordingly, the undersigned directs the parties to comply with the directives of Article 34 and negotiate a substitute provision for Section 8.4.
 For those who aren’t familiar with Section 8.4, this section of the PBPA contract governs the length of time the city can keep the misconduct records.